 I was all set to write up a post about why kids should get to see as much of the world around them, but then I found a post that explained it much better than I could here.

-Over 10 years of travel with kids I’ve compiled the ultimate list of what you need to take with you.
-Traveling without too much stuff is really important on our trips since we tend to move around a lot.
+Over 10 years of travel with kids I’ve compiled a list of what you might need to take with you.
 Here’s what you need to go anywhere in the world and what to do in the days before you leave your house on a long trip. (**This page contains affiliate links)

 Print this list and use a black permanent marker to cross off everything after it goes into the bag.
 Really wait to cross it out – I’ve been burned running around the house with this one!
 And don’t walk out the door until that sheet is blacked out.